CountLoop: Training-Free High-Instance Image Generation via Iterative Agent Guidance

-where $\phi$ denotes a text concatenation operator; $\texttt{'Object'} \in V$, $\texttt{'Relation'} \in E$, and $\texttt{'Context'} \in B_{bg}$ denotes the textual attributes from the planning graph.
+where $\phi$ denotes a text concatenation operator; $\texttt{`Object'} \in V$, $\texttt{`Relation'} \in E$, and $\texttt{`Context'} \in B_{bg}$ denotes the textual attributes from the planning graph.
 Full prompt details are provided in the supplementary.
-The prompt $P_{G}$ encodes object positions, depth, and sizes in text, enabling spatial reasoning within the LLM.
-This reasoning is combined with in-context examples for effective grounding: These examples provide a structured format that ensures precise object placement while preserving natural composition.
-Finally, both the planning graph prompt $P_{G}$ and the in-context examples (denoted by $P_{icl}$) are fed into the Layout Designer LLM as follows:
+The prompt $P_{G}$ encodes object positions, depth, and sizes in text, enabling spatial reasoning within the VLM.
+This reasoning is combined with in-context examples for effective grounding.
+These examples provide a structured format that ensures precise object placement while preserving natural composition.
+Finally, both the planning graph prompt $P_{G}$ and the in-context examples (denoted by $P_\text{icl}$) are fed into the Design VLM as follows: